Aze-M/Aze-M/README.md

 - 👋 Hi, I’m @Aze-M
 - 👀 I’m interested in Web-Development and Javascript as well as Rust and other Languages.
-- 🌱 I’m currently learning as many frameworks as I can until I am the Framework-master!
+- 🌱 I’m currently wondering why people us JS backends.
 - 💞️ I’m looking to collaborate on just about anything.
 - 📫 How to reach me: Mail me aze.edm.101@gmail.com!
 Write me on Twitter!